▪Simulation Results of Risks and Opportunities

 ▪Impact:

-In response to the increasingly stringent regulations related to greenhouse gas reduction and the increase in greenhouse gas emission pricing, companies are levied carbon taxes and fees on greenhouse gas emissions generated during the purchase of renewable energy and operations, resulting in increased operating expenses.
+In response to the increasingly stringent regulations related to greenhouse gas reduction and the increase in greenhouse gas emission pricing, the Company must pay carbon taxes and fees for greenhouse gas emissions associated with renewable energy procurement and operational activities, resulting in increased operating expenses.

 ▪Scenarios:

-Under the net-zero trend, operators in each industry have activated their net-zero emission strategies and are demanding a reduction in carbon emissions across the value chain, citing the NZE proposed by the IEA in the 2022 WEO report and the self-defined expected contribution of Taiwan respectively, to assess the potential financial impact on the Company.
+Under the net-zero trend, operators in all industries have adopted their net-zero emission strategies and are demanding a reduction in carbon emissions across the value chain, referencing the NZE pathway proposed by the IEA in the 2022 WEO report and the NDCs proposed by the Republic of China respectively.
+These are used to assess the potential financial impact on the Company.

 ▪Financial Impact Assessment: